pingidentity/pingidentity-devops-getting-started/docs/home/portalUpdates.md

 # Recent portal updates
-This page provides details on recent significant changes to this portal.
+This page provides details on significant changes to this portal.

 # July 2022